The importance of play in early childhood

 We believe that play is the primary vehicle for optimal growth in childhood.
 Below are just some of the ways children learn through play:

-• When children play, they are developing skills in all areas of development: cognitive, physical, communication, and social/emotional.
+1. Whole child development.
+When children play, they are developing skills in all areas: cognitive, physical, language, and social-emotional development.
 They practice and reinforce these skills in a way that can’t be achieved through worksheets or screen time.

-• Play allows children to test out new ideas and make connections between their previous experiences and their active investigations.
+4. Testing new ideas.
+Play allows children to test out new ideas and make connections between their previous experiences and their active investigations.
+Through trial and error, children learn what works and what doesn’t.
+Play gives children the freedom to experiment, helping them build critical thinking and problem-solving skills.

-• Children make their own decisions during play; they begin to make connections between their choices and the natural consequences of those choices.
+5. Decision-making skills.
+Children make their own decisions during play, helping develop decision-making skills early on.
+Over time they begin to make connections between their choices and the natural consequences of those choices.
+Making decisions helps children feel empowered and confident in their choices both in and outside of play.

-• Play supports the development of self-control which is critical for success later in life.
-Children play because they have a deep desire to understand the world.
-Play allows opportunities for them to regulate their feelings, delay gratification, and negotiate with others, all important aspects of developing self-control, a 21st century skill.
+6. Developing self-control.
+Play supports the development of self-control which is critical for success later in life.
+Play allows opportunities for them to regulate their feelings, delay gratification, and negotiate with others, all important aspects of developing self-control, a key 21st-century skill.

-• The spontaneity of play promotes risk-taking as children interact with materials and their environment.
-The sense of the unknown helps children develop mental flexibility and executive function.
+7. Encouraging risk-taking.
+The spontaneity of play promotes risk-taking as children interact with materials and their environment.
+The sense of the unknown help children develop mental flexibility and other skills for future success, such as executive functioning.

 Children need open-ended, unscheduled times to explore and discover.